tinayiluo0322/Zola_Personal_Website/README.md

 # Luopeiwen (Tina) Yi's Portfolio Web App

 ## Goal
-Create my personal website with Zola hosted on Vercel with Gitlab workflow for build and deployment.
+Develop a personal website utilizing Zola for content generation, hosted on Vercel for superior performance, and managed through a GitLab workflow to streamline the build and deployment process.

 ## Preparation
 1. Install Zola